ali0887/PubMed/README.md

 ```shell
 git clone https://github.com/ali0887/PubMed.git
 ```
--You can also download the reporsitory as a zip file and unzip it in a seperate folder.
+You can also download the reporsitory as a zip file and unzip it in a seperate folder.

 #### Set up a virtual Environment and run the requirements.txt file
 ```shell